 Quality Management (QM) is an integral part of the supply chain and logistics functions and within the SAP system.
+The SAP system is a software built by German-based SAP-SE to streamline several key functions of business organizations.

 It is fully integrated with complementary components including: